VodafoneAustralia/qe-tech-challenge/My README/README.md

     will be Red.

 Access Reports
-Hover near the latest build run (It sshould be in the following format '#BuildNumber'), click on Console Output and then click on 'PLain Text'.
+Click on the latest build run, go to the dropdown option(It should be in the following format '#BuildNumber' and you see the dropdown option when you hover over it), click on Console Output and then click on 'PLain Text'.